 While quite strong for teenagers, the emotional impact of acne can weigh on any age.
 Low self-esteem can cause people to withdraw from their social life, allow ambitions to go un-pursued, and give up on romantic interests for fear of being seen as “ugly.”
 Energy levels drop, phones and messages go unanswered, and suddenly acne symptoms look a lot more like depression than you may realize.

 When depression takes hold, acne only gets harder to combat, perpetuating its cycle.
-Depression can lead to poor hygiene habits, causing further build-up of sebum and bacteria that clog pores.
+According to Nexus Youth and Family Solutions, depression can lead to poor hygiene habits, causing further build-up of sebum and bacteria that clog pores.
 Lethargy can make any effort to be social or pursue goals seem useless, making acne the center of your life, rather than an unfortunate but curable part of it.
 Depression can make acceptance of your condition impossible, adding to stress and hormone levels and further worsening breakouts.
 It may even come to a point where you feel doomed— cursed to walk the earth with acne forever.

 If that sounds like you, stop right there.
 It’s time to seek help from a pro.
 Acne acceptance is possible and there are experts trained to help you see that there’s hope for you and for your skin.

 While acne may not be a direct cause of depression, low self-worth, constantly fluctuating hormone levels, and a sense of helplessness are all symptoms noted by those who suffer from depression, as well as those who suffer from chronic acne.
 The first step in either case is to seek the advice of a professional.
 Keep in mind that you are not your acne.
 Stay healthy, stay positive, and find the treatment that works for you.
-When you stay active in your fight against acne related depression, things will get better before you know it.
+When you stay active in your fight against depression and acne, things will get better before you know it.